tombigel/dom-measurements/README.md

     offsetParent?: HTMLElement,
     // Optional topmost offset parent to calculate position against, if passed an element which is
     // not an offset parent or not a parent of element will be ignored.
-    childTags?: HTMLElement
+    childTags?: HTMLElement[]
-    // Optional element tags to filter by (for example, if you have components that their
+    // Optional list of tagnames to filter by (for example, if you have components that their
     // known root is always a 'div', you can save some recursion loops) ) => Rect
 ```